SerezD/ffcv_pytorch_lightning/readme.md

 1. get the `.beton` files for the Loaders that you need (train, val, test or predict).
    The file must be created with the `create_beton_wrapper` method.
 2. get the corresponding `ffcv.Fields` types (same specified in the dataset creation method)
-3. Optionally define and `FFCVDecoders` object that defines the pipeline to apply.
+3. Optionally create the `FFCVDecoders` objects that defines the pipeline to apply.
    You are free to select different transforms for train/val/test/predict.
    See the Official FFCV Loader docs for more information.
 4. call the `FFCVDataModule` method specifying the `.beton` files, the `FFCVDecoders`, the `ffcv.Fields` and any other option of the FFCV Loader.
    Also, read FFCV [performance guide](https://docs.ffcv.io/performance_guide.html) to better understand which options fit your needs.
 5. Pass the data module to Pytorch Lightning, as you normally would!